 “Throw me a pop up.”
 Those were my last words of my very first pee-wee league baseball practice.
 My friend Michael Taylor obliged, but the ball came down out of the blinding sun and hit me right in the mouth.
 It busted my lip and broke off one of my front teeth.
 I was sevenContinue reading “Investing”

 My aerobic exercise of choice for over a decade has been cycling.
 It’s easy on my back and joints.
 However, because I live in Texas I often cycle on windy days.
 Sometimes the wind is in my face.
 I like it better when it’s at my back.
-That makes cycling much more pleasant, even ifContinue reading “Making Life Easier and Better”
+That makes cycling much more pleasant, even ifContinue reading “Setting Sail”

 The Golden Rule